FabienD0/Calculator/README.md

 You can;

 -	Reset with the C button.
-- Reset display with CE button.
+- Reset current number with CE button.
 - Erase the current number one by one with the arrow (🡨).
 -	Division/multiplication/subtraction & addition.
 -	Change the operator as you want (after the total or with the current operation).